jamespeaker/conditioning-GANs-with-brain-signals/README.md

 # Using EEG Signals to Condition Variants of GANs

 MSc Computer Science thesis.
-The aim is to create a model capable of generating an approximation of the images seen by people.
+The aim is to create a model capable of generating an approximation of images seen by people.
 I attempt to replicate previous work (PeRCeiVe Lab) to condition variants of GANs with EEG brain signals.

 ## Summary